kemitchell/irs-form-1023/schedule-b.md

 ##### b

 Is the primary function of your school the presentation of formal instruction?
-If “Yes,” describe your school in terms of whether it is an elementary, secondary, college, technical, or other type of school.
-If “No,” do not complete the remainder of Schedule B.
+If "Yes," describe your school in terms of whether it is an elementary, secondary, college, technical, or other type of school.
+If "No," do not complete the remainder of Schedule B.

 - [ ] Yes